MadProbe/iterator-helpers-polyfill/README.md

 // 5
 ```
 ### .reduce(reducer, initialValue?);

-TLDR: basically same as `Array.prototype.reduce()`.
+**TLDR**: basically same as `Array.prototype.reduce()`.
 Firstly, this method creates an accumulator variable for later use from `initialValue` parameter if it's specified or gets first value of `this` iterator or throws if neither of these were the case.
 Then it takes following values and calls `reducer` function with them and accumulator and then assigns result of the call to the accumulator variable.
 Examples:
 ```ts
 Iterator.range(1, 10).reduce((accumulator, x) => accumulator + x); // 55